RasaHQ/rasa/docs/user-guide/how-to-deploy.rst

-:desc: How to deploy your Rasa Assistant with Docker or Kubernetes
+:desc: How to deploy your Rasa Assistant with Docker Compose or Kubernetes

 .. _deploying-your-rasa-assistant: